Purpose of Rule: Rule 3 covers the three central elements of all golf competitions:

 Scoring either by gross scores (no handicap strokes applied) or net scores (handicap strokes applied).

-Players Must Not Concede Holes to Deliberately Shorten a Match
+Players Must Not Concede Holes to Shorten a Match

-Although a player is allowed to concede a hole to his or her opponent at any time before that hole is completed, a player and opponent are not allowed to agree to concede holes to each other to deliberately shorten the match.For example, before starting a match, a player and his or her opponent agree to alternate the concession of holes 6, 7, 8 and 9 to one another.If they know that the Rules do not allow them to make concessions in this way and start the match without cancelling the agreement, both players are disqualified under Rule 1.3b(1) (Player Responsibility for Applying the Rules).If the players are unaware that this is not allowed, the match stands as played.
+Although a player is allowed to concede a hole to their opponent at any time before that hole is completed, a player and opponent are not allowed to agree to concede holes to each other to shorten the match.For example, before starting a match, a player and their opponent agree to alternate the concession of holes 6, 7, 8 and 9 to one another.If they know that the Rules do not allow them to make concessions in this way and start the match without cancelling the agreement, both players are disqualified under Rule 1.3b(1) (Player Responsibility for Applying the Rules).If the players are unaware that this is not allowed, the match stands as played.

 Concession Is Not Valid When Caddie Attempts to Make Concession